 - skin changes with and with out healed ulcerations

 - severe deep vein thrombosis / Post thrombotic syndrome

-- sever skin changes with heeled and active ulceration
+- severe skin changes with healed and active ulceration

 Can wearing compression stockings be harmful?